 Experts say the individual growth that leads to healthy, stable relationships begins with heartbreaks, and one of the best ways to turn past disappointments into future relationship successes is to share these experiences with your new partner.
 If a partner holds back the truth with his/her ex, then there are two possibilities, either he/she wants to go back to him or he/she hasn’t moved on from what is left of the old relationship.
 And if this is true of the two reasons, then you don’t deserve to be in a relationship with such person.

-Here are things to know before talking about an ex with your partner.
+Here are things to know before talking with your partner about an ex.

 When you’ve been dumped, areas of the brain associated with addiction as well as physical pain light up, said Helen Fisher, chief scientific adviser to Match.com and a senior research fellow at The Kinsey Institute.
 Human brains have evolved to “attach” to other people after forming romantic bonds.
 When a relationship ends and that attachment severs, there’s a huge emotional and physiological hit.
 After that, brain regions associated with processing what happened fire up.